shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Add-effects.md

 3\. **Drag and drop** the effect on top fo the video clip in the timeline.
 ![copy effect](images/copy-effect.jpg)

 4\.
-Confirm the effect has been applied with a pink horizontal line on top of your video clip. \
+There will be a pink line on video clips with effects. \
 ![pink line](images/pink-line.jpg)

 ## Task 3.3 Edit an Effect

-1\. **Right-click** on the video clip in the timeline to bring up a contextual menu.
+1\. **Right-click** on the video clip in the timeline to bring up a contextual menu. \

 2\. **Select** [Effect]>[Edit]>[your effect]
 ![right click edit effect](images/edit-right-click-effect.jpg)